 Rolls-Royce has developed an all-new aluminum spaceframe architecture that will underpin its entire lineup, starting with this new Phantom.

 According to the British automaker, the architecture is variable in size and ride height as it will have to underpin a variety of models including coupes, convertibles, sedans and even an SUV.
 Yes, Rolls-Royce plans to add an SUV to its lineup.
-The luxury off-roader is currently doing the rounds under the Project Cullinan code name and has itself been spotted in test mule form.
+The off-roader is currently doing the rounds under the Project Cullinan code name and has been spotted in test mule form.

 Less weight will also help offset the weight of an expected plug-in hybrid model, which will feature a large battery.
-Rolls-Royce has ruled out a fully electric model, following feedback on its Phantom 102EX concept, but a plug-in hybrid option could prove popular for buyers in emission-restricted cities.
+Rolls-Royce has ruled out a fully electric model for now, following feedback on its Phantom 102EX concept, but a plug-in hybrid option could prove popular for buyers in emission-restricted cities.
 In addition to the plug-in model, a traditional V-12- should remain.